 Fighting climate change with greener data centers

 Data center operators are increasingly focused on sustainability as a matter of corporate policy to combat climate change.
 Their customers and employees are demanding it more and more as well.
-In fact, a recent Deloitte survey of 2,000 C-level executives found that 97 percent of companies have felt the impact of climate change, from operational and supply chain disruptions to increased employee anxiety.
+In fact, a recent Deloitte2 survey of 2,000 C-level executives found that 97 percent of companies have felt the impact of climate change, from operational and supply chain disruptions to increased employee anxiety.
 Two-thirds of them pledged that their companies will achieve net-zero emissions by 2030.

 Prepare for your storage upgrade